T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 AutoCron
 --------

-The `AutoCron` service fires periodically jobs like `open a webpage` or `send mail`.
+The `AutoCron` service fires periodically jobs like `open a webpage` (typically a QFQ page which does some database actions) or `send mail`.

-* Will be triggered via system cron.
-Minimal time distance is 1 minute.
+* AutoCron will be triggered via system cron.
+Minimal time distance therefore is 1 minute.
+If this is not sufficient, any process who starts `.../typo3conf/ext/qfq/qfq/external/autocron.php` via `/usr/bin/php` frequently might be used.

-* Starttime and frequency configureable.
+* Custom start time and frequency.
 * Per job:

   * If a job still runs and receives the next trigger, the running job will be completed first.